rustydigg918/Sharda_Securities/docs/index.md

 -  *Always check the last updated date of the app at play store before installing and customize it whenever you install them(e.g. Enabling 2-FA, Turn-off auto save multimedia files, hide e-mail/mobile numbers, etc.)*

--  *Never download an image/video from social media unless you're sure of the source.*
+-  *Never download an image/video from social media unless you're sure of the source or click on any random links that you might have received(online/text message).*